Homebrew/homebrew-cask/doc/src/brew-cask.1.md

 ## SEE ALSO

-The homebrew-cask home page: <http://caskroom.io>.
+The Homebrew-Cask home page: <http://caskroom.io>.

-The homebrew-cask GitHub page: <https://github.com/caskroom/homebrew-cask>.
+The Homebrew-Cask GitHub page: <https://github.com/caskroom/homebrew-cask>.

 `brew`(1), `curl`(1)